lozog/reddit-savedlink-praw/readme.md

 ## Deployment
 1. Rename userCOPY.py to user.py, then fill in user and pw with Reddit login details
-2. run db_create.py to set up the database

 ## Usage
 Use `python run.py`, then load up localhost:5000 in a browser.
-You can use the db_delete script to clear the database.

 ## Dependencies
 * Flask